 At equilibrium, the correlation function is given by Eq.\ (\ref{cf-eq}) and the integral in Eq.\ (\ref{noise-int}) evaluates to

 where the quasi-particle's scaling dimension at $\theta=0$ is $\delta =1/2m+1/2n$.
 Thus, I define the effective temperature as $\Theta_{\rm eff}\equiv S_{\rm bs}^{1/(2\delta-1)}$, i.e., as a value that such QPC thermometer would show while probing an arbitrary state.
+In realistic systems, scaling dimension $\delta$ could deviate significantly from the theoretically predicted values \cite{chang-orig, chang-review}, therefore one needs to calibrate the thermometer on equilibrium states with known temperatures and use the experimentally found value of $\delta$.
 Note, that I assume that $\tau' \ll \tau$, so that the noise generated by the detector QPC is small, i.e., that such thermometer perturbs the state weakly.

 Assuming zero base temperature, the correlation function for $s=R$ is evaluated over the ground state $\langle e^{i\eta_{R\sigma}(D,t)} e^{-i\eta_{R\sigma}(D,0)} \rangle \propto (it+0)^{-\delta}$.
 As discussed above, the perturbative theory is divergent and one needs to find a non-perturbative expression for the correlation function at the upper, $s=U$, edge in a non-equilibrium state created by the backscattering processes at the source QPC.
-This could be done using the non-equilibrium bosonization technique proposed in Ref.\ \cite{our-phas}.
-In this technique, the boson fields $\eta_{U\sigma}$ are expressed in terms of the backscattering currents at the source QPC by solving the equations of motion $\partial_t \eta_{U\sigma} = i[{\cal H}_0, \eta_{U\sigma}]$ generated by Hamiltonian (\ref{ham-0}) with the boundary conditions at $x=0$:
+This could be done using the non-equilibrium bosonization technique proposed in Ref.\ [\onlinecite{our-phas}].
+In this technique, the boson fields $\eta_{U\sigma}$ are expressed in terms of the backscattering currents $j_{U\sigma}$ at the source QPC by solving the equations of motion generated by Hamiltonian (\ref{ham-0}) with the boundary conditions at $x=0$: